drivera123/LDRS500/unit-2-themes-theories-and-concepts.md

 1. Identify the innate qualities and characteristics possessed by great leaders that sets them apart from followers.
 2. Discuss why possessing the right skills are essential in enabling a leader to work effectively and accomplish the organizations goals.
 3. Develop a framework for assessing leadership and understand how actions towards others occur on a task level and on a relationship level.
-4. Understand that leadership is composed of both directive and a supportive dimension, recognizing what employees need and then adapting their own style to meet those needs.
+4. Discuss how leadership is composed of both directive and a supportive dimension, recognizing what employees need and then adapting their own style to meet those needs.

 ##### **Resources**